jihomc/raspi-hole-nginx/README.md

 ```

-### InfluxDB
+### InfluxDB - aws

-On the server hosting InfluxDB, enter the influx CLI to create a database for pi-hole-influx to send data to.
+On the aws ec2 server hosting InfluxDB, enter the influx CLI to create a database for pi-hole-influx to send data to.
+InfluxDB is configured with HTTPS already.

 ```shell
 influx -ssl -unsafeSsl -host 127.0.0.1